-I am a native of Winston-Salem and spend my free time enjoying traveling with my wife and son, playing with my son, and working on the house, in the yard, or on a car.
+I am a native of Winston-Salem and spend my free time traveling with my family, playing with my son, and working on the house, in the yard, or on a car.
 I also enjoy serving in the community through various volunteer opportunities.